 The Argentina side was much nicer.
 On that side, we took a boat ride as well as walked a catwalk up to the edge of the Iguassu Falls.
 That night we attended a show that I can best describe as a Latin American Luau, only it was actually pretty good.
 My photos for that show did not turn out very well.

 We did a morning trip to a border town just inside Paraguay for shopping in Ciudad Del Este.
 Once we crossed the border our tour guide informed me and the other 2 Americans that we were in violation of international law.
 We had entered Paraguay without a VISA.
 He laughed it off, so apparently, it isn’t that serious of an offense.

 This town had the most aggressive salespeople I’d ever seen.
 In your face without pause.
 They made the vendors of Tijuana, Mexico look as apathetic as Circuit City employees.

 Nick and I went to Parque das Aves, which was an extensive bird park close to the Iguassu Falls.

 Day 12 – Salto, Uruguay

 Salto was a cute little town on our way to Montevideo, Uruguay.
 This day was called our relax day.
-This meant a trip to Termas Del Dayman (spa) for a massage, sauna and hot water pools.
+This meant a trip to Termas Del Dayman (spa) for a massage, sauna, and a hot water pool.
 I was just getting over 2 days of stomach pains, thanks to the poor food choices I made in Brazil.
-The food in Uruguay and Argentina suited me much better than Brazil.
+The food in Uruguay and Argentina suited me much better than in Brazil.